Spectrewolf2/Review/Course_Review.md

 # Linux
 In this Section you will be asked to do a few tasks.
 Follow the steps in order.
 ### Step 1
-- Create a new directory called Review
+- Create these directories
-  - Create these directories within Review
+  - ansible
   - terraform
-    - ansible
+  - screenshots
 ### Step 2
 - Within the ansible directory create the files listed below
   - main.tf